 What are we doing

-The University of Edinburgh, through its ppe department, is one of the main participating institutes in the GridPP Collaboration.
-GridPP aims to coordinate the UK involvment in the Large Computing Grid (LCG).
+The University of Edinburgh, through its PPE department, is one of the main participating institutes in the GridPP Collaboration.
+GridPP aims to coordinate the UK involvment in the LCG.
 Edinburgh is a Tier-2 site and along with Glasgow and Durham (Universities) form ScotGRID - one of four regional tier-2 centres in GridPP.
 ScotGRID started as a £800k prototype two-site Tier 2 centre in Scotland for the analysis of data primarily from the ATLAS and LHCb experiments at the Large Hadron Collider and from other.

 The particular focus at Edinburgh from the start of ScotGRID has been in distributed storage management.
 The work at Edinburgh includes test deployments and documentation, through a wiki, of LCG storage related infrastructure.
 Edinburgh are one of the few LCG sites to have successfully deployed two flavours of storage resource manager, Dcache and Disk Pool Manager (DPM).
 Edinburgh benefits from the close proximity of the National E-Science Centre (NESC) who provide software support and the Edinburgh Parallel Computing Centre (EPCC) who maintain much of our hardware.